-- action: The action to perform. option creates the Database Vault schema objects, creates the DV\OWNER account and the optional DV\ACCTMGR account, and deploys the Database Vault Administrator application. - racnode: The host name of the Real Application Clusters (RAC) node on which the action is being performed.
-Do not include the domain name with the host name.
-Use this option if this is a RAC database. - oh: The Oracle home for the database. - jdbc\str: The JDBC connection string used to connect to the database.
-For example, jdbc:oracle:oci:@orcl1, where orcl1 is the net service name in the tnsnames.ora file (\$ORACLE HOME/network/admin/tnsnames.ora). - sys passwd: Password for user SYS - owner\account: Oracle Database Vault Owner account name
+- action: The action to perform. option creates the Database Vault schema objects, creates the DV_OWNER account and the optional DV_ACCTMGR account, and deploys the Database Vault Administrator application. - racnode: The host name of the Real Application Clusters (RAC) node on which the action is being performed.
+Do not include the domain name with the host name.Use this option if this is a RAC database. - oh: The Oracle home for the database. - jdbc_str: The JDBC connection string used to connect to the database.
+For example, jdbc:oracle:oci:@orcl1, where orcl1 is the net service name in the tnsnames.ora file (\$ORACLE_HOME/network/admin/tnsnames.ora). - sys_passwd: Password for user SYS.
+The command prompts for the password, if you do not enter it on the command line. - owner_account: Oracle Database Vault Owner account name

-- owner\passwd: Oracle Database Vault owner account password - acctmgr\account: (Optional) Oracle Database Vault Account Manager user - acctmgr\passwd: Oracle Database Vault Account Manager password (if a user name has been specified) - logfile: Optionally, specify a log file name and location.
-You can enter an absolute path or a path that is relative to the location of the \$ORACLE\HOME/bin directory - silent: Required if you are not running DVCA in an xterm window - nodecrypt: Reads plaintext passwords as passed on the command line.
+- owner_passwd: Oracle Database Vault owner account password.
+The command prompts for the password, if you do not enter it on the command line. - acctmgr_account: (Optional) Oracle Database Vault Account Manager user - acctmgr_passwd: Oracle Database Vault Account Manager password (if a user name has been specified).
+The command prompts for the password, if you do not enter it on the command line. - logfile: Optionally, specify a log file name and location.
+You can enter an absolute path or a path that is relative to the location of the \$ORACLE_HOME/bin directory - silent: Required if you are not running DVCA in an xterm window - nodecrypt: Reads plaintext passwords as passed on the command line.
 You must use this option if you are passing plaintext passwords to the command. - lockout: Disables SYSDBA operating system authentication - languages: Declares the language content to load, defaults to "en" (English).
 You can specify multiple languages.
 Include each language in quotation marks with commas separating different languages.
 Enclose the list of languages in braces.
 For example, -languages {"en", "fr", "ja"}.